discord-sentry/discord.s/README.md

 ---

-Discord.Sentry is a powerful Discord bot and web application designed to monitor and report game server statistics in real-time.
+discord.sentry is a powerful Discord bot and web application designed to monitor and report game server statistics in real-time.
 It provides server administrators with an easy-to-use interface to configure and manage multiple game servers across various Discord guilds.

 ## 🚀 Features